mennooo/orclapex-requirejs/README.md

 # apex-requirejs
 Sample project to demonstrate the usage of RequireJS in APEX 5.1+

-## How it works in APEX

 APEX 5.1 uses Oracle JET as their chart engine.
 Oracle JET uses RequireJS as their module dependency loader.

+## Basics

-This is how it works.
+This is how RequireJS works.

 The first step is to create separate modules.